Bud Light, top US seller since 2001, loses sales crown to Modelo as backlash continues

 Scanlon said the pandemic accelerated Modelo’s U.S. sales, since it sees more of its sales from retail stores than from bars and restaurants.
 And Bud Light’s missteps further accelerated its rise.

-Grupo Modelo __ the Mexican brewer __ is owned by Anheuser-Busch InBev, the same parent company of Bud Light.
-Constellation Brands, a Victor, New York-based company, has been licensed to sell Modelo in the U.S. since 2013 as part of an agreement with antitrust regulators after InBev bought Grupo Modelo.
+Grupo Modelo, the Mexican brewer, is owned by Anheuser-Busch InBev, the same parent company of Bud Light.
+Constellation Brands, a Rochester, New York-based company, has been licensed to sell Modelo in the U.S. since 2013 as part of an agreement with antitrust regulators after InBev bought Grupo Modelo.

+Constellation said Wednesday it has nearly doubled its marketing spending on Modelo over the past five years and continues to see a “runway for growth” in the U.S. But Bud Light will try to counter that.

+Last month, InBev said it will triple its marketing spending in the U.S. this summer, with a focus on sports and music festivals.
+Bud Light also continues to be a high-profile sponsor of LGBTQ+ Pride events.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.